 What is ICAN doing to prevent more feral cats?

 First and foremost, we promote responsible cat guardianship, focusing on spaying and neutering.
 We also encourage identification tags and keeping cats indoors or supervised outdoors.

 When funding allows, ICAN will implement a TNR (Trap, Neuter, Return) program.
 This means that feral cats will be humanely trapped, taken to the vet for spaying or neutering and ear-tipping and then they are released back to where they were trapped (their “home).
 Feral cats do not do well being released in unfamiliar territory however, and from time to time, we do run into the scenario where the public is against having them released back to their home area.
 In this situation, we rely on our Farm Friends to help us provide a safe environment for these feral cats.

-Kittens of feral cats, if captured early enough (ideally, under 6 weeks of age) can be brought to ICAN and rehabilitated and socialized to humans.
+The requirement for kittens of feral cats to be brought to ICAN needs to be 6 weeks or younger to be rehabilitated and socialized to humans.
 They then are spayed or neutered, vaccinated, dewormed and put up for adoption.

 As study after study has shown, TNR is the only successful, humane way to eradicate feral cat colonies.
 It used to be that feral cats were rounded up and culled, but it was discovered that this created a “vaccum” effect, whereby the empty spaces in the colony would just be filled with more feral cats.
 With TNR, the colonies naturally reduce due to attrition, but live out their lives being healthier and with less “nuisance” habits of their unaltered counterparts, which is a win-win for everyone.